 It was a cold winter day and I was just checking my emails, and yesss there it was, an invite to try Hot Yoga at Yoga Lounge Studio in Bournemouth.
 How cool is that?!
 I guess I have been contemplating this decision for far too long, and the universe has finally decided to help me out and push me to finally try out an intriguing hot yoga.

 For anyone who doesn’t know what hot yoga is, I will go back to the basics and tell you all about it.

 In Yoga Lounge Studio where I was practising, they offer different hot styles, from Fierce Grace, Bikram, Vinyasa to Power Hot Yoga.
-All hot yoga styles are practiced in a heated room of 40 degrees, humidity (40%), fresh air and usually last 90 minutes.
+All hot yoga styles are practised in a heated room of 40 degrees, humidity (40%), fresh air and usually last 90 minutes.

 Tips to remember before/while performing hot yoga:

-- Drink lots of water prior starting the class, to make sure you start it fully hydrated as you will lose a lot of water during the practice (at least 1,5 litre 2 hours before the class)
+- Drink lots of water prior to starting the class, to make sure you start it fully hydrated as you will lose a lot of water during the practice (at least 1,5 litre 2 hours before the class)